aliemre1990/aet-gulp-ts-sass/README.md

 ## defaultMarkupTemplate
 Default empty html file.

-## moduleNameSeperator
+## nameSeperator
-Seperator character used in module names.
+Seperator character used in module and component names.

 ## validStandaloneLibraryEntryFileNames
 If your standalone library resides in folder, than main files must be one of theese.